Can Iron in Your Drinking Water Affect Your Health?

-Some people are more susceptible when it comes to iron deficiency than others.
+Some people are more susceptible when it comes to the iron deficiency than others.
 The people who are more at risk are the elderly, women, and children.
 These are the groups who are more likely to be iron-deficient when compared to men, although anybody can become iron-deficient.

-It’s possible that when you drink water that has a high iron content, that it’s going to have a beneficial effect on your body, since it will give your diet small iron amounts.
+It’s possible that when you drink water that has a high iron content, that it’s going to have a beneficial effect on your body since it will give your diet small iron amounts.
 But even though drinking water with iron in it may be helpful, you shouldn’t depend on it for being your sole iron source.

 How Iron Overload Can Affect Your Health

 Even though it’s possible that you can get an overload of iron through diet, ingesting too much through drinking water isn’t associated with adverse effects on your health.
 But, even though consistently consuming a lot of iron may result in iron overload, it usually is because of a type of gene mutation which about a million people in America are affected with.
-When this is untreated, it can result in hemochromatosis, which is a very serious disease which can damage your body’s organs.
-Symptoms early on include weight loss, joint pain and fatigue.
-But if it’s not treated, it can result in liver problems, diabetes and heart disease.
+When this is untreated, it can result in hemochromatosis, which is a very serious disease that can damage your body’s organs.
+Symptoms early on include weight loss, joint pain, and fatigue.
+But if it’s not treated, it can result in liver problems, diabetes, and heart disease.
 A simple blood test can tell you if you have iron overload.